casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

     </details>

 |
-Note there is one field in this response that interests us:
+There is one field in this response that interests us:

 - ``"result"."block"."header"."state_root_hash"`` - contains the root hash of the global state trie for this block